Chart Color Schemes

 Bellevue Hill features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-The dwelling structure in Bellevue Hill, as per the latest Census, consisted of 29.8% houses and 70.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metropolitan area's figures of 18.3% houses and 81.8% other dwellings.
-Home ownership in Bellevue Hill stood at 36.8%, with mortgaged dwellings at 26.9% and rented dwellings at 36.4%.
-The median monthly mortgage repayment was $3,700, higher than the Sydney metro average of $3,600.
-The median weekly rent figure was recorded at $660, compared to Sydney metro's $670.
-Nationally, Bellevue Hill's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Bellevue Hill, as per the latest Census, 29.8% of dwellings were houses, with the remaining 70.2% being semi-detached, apartments, or other types.
+This contrasts with Sydney metropolitan area's figures of 18.3% houses and 81.8% other dwellings.
+Home ownership in Bellevue Hill stood at 36.8%, with mortgaged dwellings at 26.9% and rented ones at 36.4%.
+The median monthly mortgage repayment was $3,700, higher than Sydney metro's average of $3,600.
+The median weekly rent in Bellevue Hill was $660, compared to Sydney metro's $670.
+Nationally, Bellevue Hill's median mortgage repayments were significantly higher at $3,700 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing